 The staff currently consists of surgeons who specialize in the following areas: general surgery, trauma and critical care, emergency general surgery, surgical oncology and breast surgery, vascular surgery, minimally invasive and bariatric surgery, pediatric surgery, colorectal surgery, transplant surgery and thoracic surgery.

 Geisinger offers multiple clinical platforms throughout central Pennsylvania and residents are able to take advantage of this to enrich their training experience.
 Geisinger Medical Center in Danville is the primary training site serving a catchment area of approximately three million people.
 Geisinger Medical Center is also a Level 1 Trauma Center and regional referral center for central Pennsylvania.
-Geisinger Bloomsburg Hospital and Geisinger Shamokin Area Community Hospital also enrich the clinical experience with additional training opportunities at Geisinger Lewistown Hospital and Geisinger Holy Spirit.
+Geisinger Bloomsburg Hospital and Geisinger Shamokin Area Community Hospital also enrich the clinical experience with additional training opportunities at Geisinger Lewistown Hospital and Penn State Health Holy Spirit Medical Center.
 On an annual basis, the caseload consists of more than 23,000 outpatient visits and 5,500 surgical procedures.